-In Part One of this tutorial series, we explained how to use widgets in WordPress and in Part Two, you learned how to configure a text widget.
+In Part One of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure text widgets.

-In Part 3, we began configuring a number of default sidebar widgets.
+In Part 3, we began configuring a number of commonly-used widgets.

-In this final section, we explain how to complete the tutorial series by learning how to configure a few more frequently-used WordPress sidebar widgets.
+In this final section, we explain how to complete the tutorial series by learning how to configure a few more commonly-used sidebar widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing …